Sustainable Transport Enabling Measures (STEM), Belfast

 Belfast Rapid Transit System - on this site

 Belfast is currently undertaking a long-term scheme to redirect general traffic flows out of Belfast city centre, in order to permit a greater role for buses, rapid transit, pedestrians and cycling.
-The work is being carried out in six phases, of which this scheme is the second (Phase 1 was completed in 2011 - see links above):
+Called Belfast on the Move, the work is being carried out in six phases, of which this scheme is the second (Phase 1 was completed in 2011 - see links above):

 1. Streets Ahead Enabling Measures Phase 1